HHS/TANF-app/docs/Technical-Documentation/tech-memos/fra-schema-and-fields/fra-schema-and-fields.md

 ```

 There are a few things to note from the above templates.
 Methods that have `# Same` in their body indicate that they would be implemented in exactly the same way as the are in the current `RowSchema` class.
-Only new imports have been included with the template and a distinct comment is called out since TDP is moving away from ElasticSearch and the `document` member will likely not be relevant when this is implemented.
+Only new imports have been included with the template.
 Otherwise, you will note that a very simple abstraction layer has been introduced and that all `RowSchema` subclasses have the freedom to implement their `parse_and_validate` function as they see fit.
 This memo also introduces the simple `SchemaResult` data class.
 This allows the return value of the schema's `parse_and_validate` function to be well defined and typed.
 This will help to prevent future developers from drilling down deep into the code to see what they should expect as a return value.

 ### Field